-A. Not necessarily, most of the materials we are ordering specifically for your job and we have already built the lead times into our schedule.
-Your designer will let you know if anything falls outside of the normal lead times.
+A. Not necessarily, since most of the materials we are order are specifically for your job, and we have already built the required lead times into our schedule.
+Your Designer will let you know if anything falls outside of the normal lead times.

 Q. Can I get samples of my selections to help me choose the other selections in my home?

-A. Yes, your designer can provide color samples, and selections of countertop samples are available for sign out from our design center.
+A. Yes, your designer can provide color samples, and select countertop samples are available for sign out from our design center.
 Additionally, you can purchase 5×7 color samples or full door samples for you to keep.

 Q. How will this affect my manufacturing lead time?

-A. This is a very crucial question and one that is often misunderstood.
-You can expect several weeks each to complete the design, selections and approval phases.
+A. This is a very crucial question and is often misunderstood.
+The design, selections and approval phases should be expected to take several weeks each.
 Your manufacturing lead time will not start until after all designs /selections are complete, all questions have been answered, the sales order /cabinet drawings are approved and you have given us a down payment.
 Our manufacturing lead times vary in length from 8 to 10 weeks depending on our schedule.